suhay/zygote-cart/README.md

 WIP

 ## Todo
-- Clear inputs on successful order
+- Make sure cart is still visible on all browser heights
 - If user tries to confirm order tab or hit next to confirm pane, validate all inputs and move to any pane where there are errors
 	+ Validate on attempted order review
 	+ Patterns in inputs
 	+ Client side validation
-- Make sure cart is still visible on all browser heights
 - Browser test

 - Format card numbers